 - Unlike other schools, all production costs are met by the School.

 This course commences in January each year.
 The goal of the course is to give our graduates the tools and the confidence to become successful members of the international documentary community.
 Our students have won the Grierson and Sheffield Student Awards two years running, IDFA and the Royal Television Society last year, and win prizes at the most prestigious festivals round the world: Sundance, IDFA, Hot Docs, Berlin, Sheffield and many others.
 The most important thing, however, is to prepare them for life as committed documentary storytellers, wherever that may lead.

-Built around a series of practical exercises, increasing in length and complexity.
-Informed and inspired by relevant traditions.
-Each exercise isolates and focuses on the techniques and content of a specific documentary genre.
+Built around a series of four practical exercises, increasing in length and complexity, informed and inspired by relevant traditions.
+Each exercise isolates and focuses on the techniques and content of a specific documentary genre: observation, character–led narrative, image/sound poetry and investigation.
 Students collaborate in various combinations with editors, cinematographers, sound designers and composers and also work alone using digital video equipment.